matbloch/coding_quickstarter/Web/GraphQL/graphene.md

     last_name = graphene.Field(String, description='Surname')  # explicitly mounted as Field
 ```

+## Input Object Types

+- collection of fields which may be supplied to a field argument
+- use `graphene.NonNull` or `required` to make fields required
+- all attributes of `InputObjectType` are mounted as `InputField`

 **graphene.InputField**

 - can't have arguments `args` on their input fields, unlike regular `graphene.Field`
 - nested input fields: use subfields

 **graphene.InputObjectType**

-- collection of fields which may be supplied to a field argument
-- use `graphene.NonNull` or `required` to make fields required
-- all attributes of `InputObjectType` are mounted as `InputField`

 ```python
 class Person(InputObjectType):